 Lighten your load with a clear system of delegation

 Many people think that asking for help makes them seem incompetent.
-In reality, successful property managers trust in the abilities of their team members and never bear all the burden alone.
+Successful property managers trust in the abilities of their team members and never bear all the burden alone.
 Work together with your team to plan how and when you will delegate your work, especially during after-hours when you can’t attend to emergencies.
 In this way, everyone will be working towards a common goal and feeling more connected to their jobs.

 Don’t underestimate the importance of self-care